aheckmann/jQuery.use/README.md

 That's all there is to it.
 If a plugin has CSS stylesheet dependencies or images to preload, they are downloaded as well.

-jQuery.use includes with it's default plugin configuration everything you need to start using jQuery with the latest version of jQuery.ui (1.7.2).
+jQuery.use includes with its default plugin configuration everything you need to start using jQuery with the latest version of jQuery.ui (1.7.2).
 You can specify a specific ui plugin, a group of ui plugins, or all of jQuery.ui.
 Example:

 	jQuery.use('jquery-ui-*', function ($) {